East Coast Main Line: Diesel era

 In the years following the introduction of the Deltics, sections of the ECML were upgraded for trains running at speeds of up to 100 mph.
 On 15 June 1965, the first length of high-speed line, a 17 mi stretch between Peterborough and Grantham, was completed.
 The next section was 12 mi of line between Grantham and Newark and more sections were upgraded to enable high speeds along much of the line.

-Continuing demand for reduced journey times lead British Rail to introduce a successor to the Deltics, the InterCity 125 High Speed Train (HST) between 1978 and 1979.
+Continuing demand for reduced journey times led British Rail to introduce a successor to the Deltics, the InterCity 125 High Speed Train (HST) between 1978 and 1979.
 These could reach speeds up to 125 mph on existing infrastructure, bringing the fastest London–Edinburgh timing down by another hour, to 4 1/2 hours.
 They operated most express passenger services on the line until electrification was completed in 1991, after which they continued in use on services that run off the ECML and onto non-electrified lines.
 Generally popular with the public, and considered by some to be iconic, they ran on the ECML for 41 years, before being withdrawn in 2019.

 In 1973, the prototype HST British Rail Class 41 recorded a top speed of 143 mph in a test run on the line.